xythobuz/xythobuz.github.io/input/projects/3d-printing/i3-am8.md

 I'm using [MainsailOS](https://docs.mainsail.xyz/setup/mainsail-os) on a Raspberry Pi 3B.
 Installation and Configuration was really straight-forward with the configuration guides of [Klipper](https://www.klipper3d.org/Config_Reference.html) and [Mainsail](https://docs.mainsail.xyz/setup/mainsailos/first-boot).
 I also installed the [Moonraker Telegram Bot](https://github.com/nlef/moonraker-telegram-bot/wiki/installation) according to their installation instructions.

+With one of my first print attempts I ran into the "Rescheduled timer in the past" error message.
+Turns out there was a [bug in the microcontroller firmware](https://klipper.discourse.group/t/stm32g0-users-should-update-to-latest-klipper/3612), so I had to upgrade that, even though thats apparently not needed normally for all updates.

 <!-- https://clay-atlas.com/us/blog/2021/06/30/html-en-copy-text-button/ -->
 <script>